IHEfty/1000-Codes-in-Tender/examples/Identifier/README.md

 ## Overview

-The `iden.td` script showcases the use of identifiers in the Tender, including the ability to use non-English characters.
+The `iden.td` script showcases the use of identifiers in the [**Tender**](https://github.com/2dprototype/tender-free), including the ability to use non-English characters.
 This example highlights how variables and objects can be defined and utilized with identifiers that include Unicode characters.

 ## Features